KSSidhu/ColorBox/README.md

-# ColorBox
+# ColourBox

-A color palette selector project built using React.js
+A colour palette selector project built using React.js